- What's On

 Relaxed Performances are open to anyone who would benefit from a more relaxed performance environment, and include a number of adaptations to ensure a comfortable and enjoyable environment for everyone.

-Explore other ways that we can support your visit here, from wheelchair spaces to assisted listening systems.
+Explore other ways that we can support your visit here, from accessible brochures to assisted listening systems.

 - Middle or higher rate component of Disability Living Allowance

 - Higher rate mobility component of Disability Living Allowance